nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 ## 4. Set reconciliation protocol

+One of the problems in a distributed network is how to make sure every node has processed all transactions.
+When two nodes haven't processed the same set of transactions, the second problem is how to efficiently synchronize the missing transactions.
+The higher the efficiency, the more transactions the entire network can process.
+The protocol described here is a compromise on efficiency and fairness.
+It's able to quickly determine a set of missing transactions, but also doesn't favour any node.

 ### 4.1 Data requirements

 The protocol requires an XOR value and IBLT structure to be sent in a message.
 These are to be calculated over different transaction ranges based on LC value.
-Both data structures have associative properties allowing for optimized data storage.

 #### 4.1.1 XOR

-The exclusive-or (XOR) value is calculated over all transactions reference within a range.
+The exclusive-or (XOR) value is calculated over all transaction references within a range.
-The length of the XOR value is therefore the same as the transaction reference length (SHA256: 32 bytes).
+The size of the XOR value is therefore the same as the transaction reference size (SHA256: 32 bytes).
 The XOR value is used to quickly determine if two nodes have processed the exact same set of transactions.

 #### 4.1.2 Invertible Bloom Lookup Table